 Forced Marriage is a crime in England and Wales.
-A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage (including non-binding, unofficial 'marriages' as well as legal marriages).
 Threats can be physical or emotional or psychological.
-Further information can be found in the statutory guidance and multi-agency guidelines (see p.35-6 for the role of schools and colleges).
+In addition, since February 2023 it has been a crime to carry out any conduct the purpose of which is to cause a child to marry, legally or unofficially, before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+Further information can be found in the government guidance.